inno-devops-labs/S25-core-course-labs/app_python/README.md

 4. **Follow the browser link:**

 The link will be in the terminal, or simply go to ``http://127.0.0.1:5000/`` to view the application.
+You may also go to ``http://127.0.0.1:5000/visits`` to check the number of visits (it counts the visits to the visits page, too)

 # Dedicated Docker section